 Latest Scope of Practice Battle in Georgia:

 New technologies, such as Opternative, are being introduced to consumers that allows them to obtain a spectacle prescription from a remote doctor who has no relationship with nor has ever examined them.
 This means that consumers can obtain a spectacle prescription without having a comprehensive eye exam (CEE).
-In the current session, there is a new bill that was introduced to the House Floor called HB 775 (Ehrhart, Meadows).
+HB 775 is a consumer protection bill which was passed last year.
 To protect patients, the bill looks to amend the Georgia Contact Lens Act to include glasses and will only allow contact lens prescriptions to be given to patients after they have had a CEE with a licensed eye care professional (optometrist or ophthalmologist).
 Holding off on dispensing a spectacle or contact lens prescription until a CEE is performed ensures that patients’ eyes undergo a complete visual and medical evaluation.
 Optometrists must educate patients that the eye care we provide entails so much more than flipping lenses to improve visual acuity.
 Currently, the bill has been referred to the Regulated Industries Committee and is waiting to be heard.

 As you have probably heard time and time again, optometry is a legislated profession.
 Georgia has a comprehensive scope of practice due to the fortitude of the Georgia Optometric Association (GOA) and the involvement of active optometrists who work tirelessly to strengthen the future of our profession.
 GOA recently held their annual “Optometry’s Day at the Capitol” under the “Gold Dome” at the end of January.
 Attendees were updated on GOA legislative issues and had an opportunity to meet with legislators.
 The GOA holds its annual optometric conference that will take place June 1-4, 2017 in Hilton Head.
 Consider attending if you are planning on practicing in Georgia after graduation.
 There should be plenty of fun, sun, and CE!